 Learn More: 6 Disruptions Universal to Brands Today

-4. You’re tired of hearing customers say “I didn’t know you did that”
+4. You’re tired of hearing customers say “I didn’t know your company did that”

 You work hard to market yourself, to clearly communicate the benefits of choosing your brand, and to evolve your offerings to keep up with customer needs.
 So when your customers miss the big picture, it can be frustrating.
 What’s even more frustrating is if customers aren’t getting the entire view into your portfolio, you’re likely missing out on potential business.